statengeneraal/laws-markdown/verdrag/convention/on/international/trade/in/endangered/species/of/wild/fauna/and/etc/BWBV0003833/README.md

 (b) a Management Authority of the State of re-export is satisfied that any living specimen will be so prepared and shipped as to minimize the risk of injury, damage to health or cruel treatment; and

-(c) a Management Authority of the State of re-export is satified that an import permit has been granted for any living specimen.
+(c) a Management Authority of the State of re-export is satisfied that an import permit has been granted for any living specimen.
 5. The introduction from the sea of any specimen of a species included in Appendix I shall require the prior grant of a certificate from a Management Authority of the State of introduction.
 A certificate shall only be granted when the following conditions have been met:

 (a) a Scientific Authority of the State of introduction advises that the introduction will not be detrimental to the survival of the species involved;

 (b) a Management Authority of the State of introduction is satisfied that the proposed recipient of a living specimen is suitably equipped to house and care for it; and

 (c) a Management Authority of the State of introduction is satisfied that the specimen is not to be used for primarily commercial purposes.

 ### Article  IV

 ####Regulation of Trade in Specimens of Species included in Appendix II